orhanaytekin/mailflow/docs/integrations-setup.md

 # Integration Setup Guide

-This guide explains how to set up each integration for the Gmail Task Automation add-on.
+This guide explains how to set up each integration for MailFlow AI.

 ## Table of Contents